 Moreover, asylum seekers have the right to work until a decision is taken by the CGRS, or in case of an appeal, until a negative decision has been notified by the CALL.
 However, they are not allowed to work during the appeal procedure before the CALL if the procedure at the CGRS did not last longer than 4 months.
 Due to the recent legal reforms, asylum seekers who do a subsequent asylum application are further not able to work until the CGRS declares the application admissible and until they receive an orange card.

 Adult asylum seekers who have access to the labour market can register as job-seekers at the regional Offices for Employment and are then entitled to a free assistance programme and vocational training.
-In practice, however, finding a job is very difficult while in the asylum procedure because of the provisional and precarious residence status, the mostly very limited knowledge of the national languages, the fact that many foreign diplomas are not considered equivalent to national diplomas, and high discrimination in the labour market.
+In practice, however, finding a job is very difficult during the asylum procedure because of the provisional and precarious residence status, the very limited knowledge of the national languages, the fact that many foreign diplomas are not considered equivalent to national diplomas, and high discrimination in the labour market.

 Asylum seekers are also eligible for self-employed labour under the condition that they apply for a professional card.
 Only small-scale and risk-free projects will be admitted in practice.

-- 5. Articles 35/1 Reception Act and Royal Decree, 12 January 2011, on Material Assistance to Asylum Seekers residing in reception facilities and who are employed (original amounts without indexation).
+Articles 35/1 Reception Act and Royal Decree, 12 January 2011, on Material Assistance to Asylum Seekers residing in reception facilities and who are employed (original amounts without indexation).

-- 6. Article 34 Reception Act.
+Article 34 Reception Act.